 A Type A Personality is extremely competitive, very devoted to work, and has a strong sense of time urgency, is impatient and can be easily hostile or angry towards people.

 Motivation is the willingness to exert high levels of effort toward organizational goals, conditioned by the effort’s ability to satisfy some individual need.
 “Effort” is a measure of intensity, organizational goals, and need.
 It is some internal state that makes certain outcomes appear attractive and is the set of forces that cause people to behave in certain ways

 The Needs theory states that we have basic needs and wants to be satisfied.
-There can be a need or deficiency depended upon a person be more motivated in deficient state.
-Humans search for ways to satisfy need and have a choice of behavior to satisfy a need.
+There can be a need or deficiency depended upon a person be more motivated in a deficient state.
+Humans search for ways to satisfy the need and have a choice of behavior to satisfy a need.
 After an evaluation of need satisfaction, the determination of future needs and search/choice for satisfaction.

 Maslow’s Hierarchy of Needs

 - Self-actualization-realizing one’s potential for continued growth and individual development; achievement and a challenging job; “Be all that you can be”

 - Esteem is the need for a positive self-image and self-respect, and the need for recognition and respect from others; status and job title